Made-Jaya/LPSE_Pemerintah-Provinsi-Kalimantan-Timur/README.md

 Layanan Pengadaan Secara Elektronik (LPSE) is a service unit for the electronic procurement of goods/services system established by Ministries or Institutions or Higher Education Institutions or BUMN and Local Governments to facilitate ULP (Procurement Service Unit) in carrying out government procurement of goods or services electronically.
 LPSE itself operates an e-procurement system called SPSE (Sistem Pengadaan Secara Elektronik) developed by LKPP.

 - This webscaping uses Selenium
-- save the results of scraping the website in the form of a pandas dataframe into an excel file format
+- Save the results of scraping the website in the form of a pandas dataframe into an Excel file format

 ## Features